 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

 Education: Completion of a 2 year AMA approved respiratory care program, or satisfies experience requirements below.

-Experience: None required if 2 yrs. graduate 5 yrs. clinical respiratory care for candidates who do not possess an AS degree.
+Experience: None required if two (2) years graduate plus (5) years clinical respiratory care for candidates who do not possess an AS degree.

 Knowledge, Skills, and Abilities

 These are the observable and measurable attributes and skills required to perform successfully the essential functions of the job and are generally demonstrated through qualifying experience, education, or licensure/certification.

 Ability to adjust communications to fit the needs and level of understanding of the receiver.

 Ability to speak, read, write, and understand English effectively at a level appropriate for the safe and effective performance of the job.